 Every year, millions of children and their families are forced to flee their homes because of war, conflict or natural disaster.
-These refugees find safety and shelter in the UN Refugee Agency’s (UNHCR) camps.
+These refugees find safety and shelter in UNHCR camps.

 A bright idea for a good cause

-For every LEDARE light bulb sold during the campaign period, the IKEA Foundation will donate Є1 to UNHCR.
+For every LED light bulb sold during the campaign period, the IKEA Foundation will donate Є1 to UNHCR.
 The funds will help improve access to lighting, renewable energy and primary education in refugee camps across Asia, Africa and the Middle East.

 Help us light up refugee camps, and you will be helping millions of children have hope for a better future.

 How customers and co-workers have helped so far

 The Brighter Lives for Refugees campaign started in 2014, and this year sees its final phase.
 So far, thanks to the IKEA customers and co-workers who have taken part in the campaign:

 - Over 284,000 refugees and members of host communities in Ethiopia and Jordan are able to live in greater safety at night, thanks to the provision of more than 56,000 solar lanterns and the installation of 720 solar street lights.

 - Over 37,000 refugee children have been enrolled in primary school in Bangladesh, Chad and Ethiopia, allowing them to continue with their education.
 In addition, more than 740 teachers have been trained in those countries.

 - Twenty-two biogas plants have been constructed in Bangladesh, allowing for 15% of human waste to be processed and generating green fuel for cooking.